bhupender1208/Blinkit_Clone/README.md

 ## 📸 Screenshots

-> *Replace these placeholders with actual screenshots after running the app.
-Use `flutter screenshot` or capture from your emulator.*

 | Screen | What to Capture |
 |--------|-----------------|
 | **Splash Screen** | Centered Blinkit logo on branded background |